- Ecohydrology• Soil erosion • Land Degradation • Water – Energy – Food Nexus • Agrivoltaics

 Pathways of land degradation: Pathways of ecosystem degradation in croplands and rangelands, involving changes in connected pathways (for sediment transport, fire) in the landscape, and the role of shrub encroachment and exotic grass invasions in inducing grassland/rangeland degradation by altering these pathways.
 (NSF)

-Soil erosion and ecosystems: Effects of hydro-climatic variables (e.g. air humidity, soil moisture), vegetation and management practices (e.g. fire, grazing, tillage) on wind erosion and dust emissions, using a combination of wind tunnel experiments, field monitoring and modeling.
-This investigation will provide important information for the estimation and modeling of dust emissions.
+Soil erosion in changing landscapes: Effects of hydro-climatic variables (e.g. air humidity, soil moisture), vegetation shifts, salinization, and management practices (e.g. fire, grazing, tillage, biochar amendment) on wind erosion and dust emissions, using a combination of wind tunnel experiments, field monitoring and modeling.
+This investigation will provide important information for the estimation and modeling of soil erosion from agricultural areas.